In the wake of the pandemic, remote work is here to stay.

 Key features

-1. Cost-effective plans allow very small teams to take advantage of pro-level features while keeping costs low.
+• Cost-effective plans allow very small teams to take advantage of pro-level features while keeping overhead low.

-2. Bulk sending options are available as pay-as-you-go sends or as part of an annual bundle package, giving additional versatility to document distribution.
+• Bulk sending options are available as pay-as-you-go gives additional versatility to document distribution.

 The platform offers a variety of great options, from pay-as-you-go bulk sends to customized landing pages that help you close out deals with a personal touch.